READ CAREFULLY TO THE BOTTOM OF THE PAGE TO CONTINUE

 Plumbers – Local 342 represents and trains both New Construction and Service Plumbers.
 New Construction Plumbers fabricate and install new piping that is found under the floors, in the ceilings, attics/rooftops, and inside the walls.
 This includes hot and cold-water systems, sanitary sewer piping, natural gas lines, storm drain piping, and medical gases found in hospitals and labs.
 These systems are installed in high-rise buildings, offices, apartments, condos, schools, and homes.

-Service Plumbers – Service homes and buildings after they are built, and the owner has moved in.
-Service Plumbers maintain, repair, and service the building’s plumbing systems, including piping, faucets, toilets, water heaters, and drains.
+Service Plumbers – Service Plumbers maintain, repair, and service the building’s plumbing systems, including piping, faucets, toilets, water heaters, and drains in homes and buildings after they are built and the owner has moved in.

 Welders – Welders weld piping and supports for various types of piping.
 They weld natural gas piping, water, steam, pharmaceutical, oil, and gasoline piping just to name a few.
 They weld many varieties of pipe as well, from carbon steel, stainless steel, and exotic alloys.
 Welding is a very difficult trade; it takes dedication, thousands of hours of practice, and great hand-eye coordination.